ballerina-platform/ballerina-lang/docs/bbe-guidelines/bbe-guidelines.md

     <img src="images/service-example-structure.png" width="330" height="180" alt="service example structure" />

 6. Unless it is really required, it is not encouraged to have multiple `.bal` files in the same example.
-In case if multiple are needed, each BAL file can have its own name and the respective `.out` files should match the name of the respective `.bal` file.
+In case if multiple are needed, each `.bal` file can have its own name and the respective `.out` files should match the name of the respective `.bal` file.

 <img src="images/multiple-bal-examples.png" width="400" height="150" alt="multiple-bal-examples" />